andreamust/HaMSE_Ontology/README.md

-# HMSP-Graph
+# HaMSE Ontology
-Harmonic Melodic Structural and Psychological Graph - Codes of the master thesis in Digital Humanities and Digital Knowledge
+Harmonic Melodic Structural and Psychological Features Ontology - Codes of the master thesis in Digital Humanities and Digital Knowledge